Disorder Corners All Trad climbing6 routes in crag

 Did you know that you can create an account to record, track and share your climbing ascents?
 Thousands of climbers are already doing this.

-A small patch of good to excellent rock in amongst the incredibly chossy cliffs on the northern side of Barrenjoey.
+A small patch of good to excellent rock among the incredibly chossy cliffs on the northern side of Barrenjoey.
 It's a beautiful escape from the city, with all sorts of wildlife (penguins, sea lions, mating tourons etc.).

-Unfortunately all of the fixed protection rotted millenia ago making most of the climbs unleadable.
-It's also very difficult to set up top ropes, since all of the climbs stop at a ledge below the top of the cliff (the cliff is choss higher up).
+Unfortunately fixed protection and perhaps belays have rotted millenia ago, making most of the climbs unleadable.
+It's also very difficult to set up top ropes, since all of the climbs stop at a ledge below a wall of higher choss, and the trees above are all burnt.

 Some content has been provided under license from: © Australian Climbing Association Queensland (Creative Commons, Attribution, Share-Alike 2.5 AU)